imakshaysoni/LeetCode/README.md

 This repository is licensed under the **MIT License**.
 Please review the license file for more details.

-Thank you for visiting my **Coding Question Solutions** repository.
+Thank you for visiting my **<span style="color:#2E86C1">Coding Question Solutions</span>** repository.
 I hope you find it informative and insightful in evaluating my problem-solving skills.
 Happy coding and continuous learning!